cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+8/17/2020

+Fixed bugs in test and in the T4 templates to get tests passing again after the latest changes.
+In the T4 templates had an error where the generated T4 code calls ToString in such a way that passing it a null throws and error.

 8/15/2020

 The last few commits form an untested rough draft of improvements to the 'Changed' Generation - notes: